 The rune belongs to Tyr’s aett, one of the three groups of runes in the Elder Futhark.
 Each aett is associated with a specific Norse god or goddess, and in this case, it’s the brave warrior god, Tyr.

-Tyr’s aett is a collection of runes that embody themes of courage, justice, and balance, much like Tyr himself, the god of law and heroic glory.
+Tyr’s aett is a collection of runes that embody themes of courage and justice, as well as balance, much like Tyr himself, the god of law and heroic glory.
 The Mannaz rune, with its symbolism of community and cooperation, fits perfectly within this aett.
 It’s a symbol of mankind’s ability to work together, to balance individual needs with the needs of the community.

 The aett system is a crucial part of understanding the Elder Futhark.
 It’s not just about individual runes, but how they interact and relate to each other within their aett.
 The Mannaz rune, as part of Tyr’s aett, carries the warrior god’s spirit of justice and balance, reminding us of our duty to each other.